opensearch-project/documentation-website/_api-reference/ingest-apis/get-ingest.md

 # Get pipeline

-After creating a pipeline, use the get ingest pipeline API operation to retrieve all the information about the pipeline.
+Use the get ingest pipeline API operation to retrieve all the information about the pipeline.

 ## Retrieving information about all pipelines